shivam13verma/insight/README.md

 # insight

+This is the solution to the problem set: https://github.com/InsightDataScience/digital-wallet.

 Run as follows:
 - Clone repo locally
 - For unit tests, `cd insight_testsuite` `bash run_tests.sh`.
 Should see 3 tests passed.